Compare The Best Cordless Hammer Drills

 What type of material you’re drilling

-Again, whether you will use a hammer drill or a rotary hammer depends partly on the material you’ll be drilling in.
+Again, whether you will use a hammer or a rotary drill depends partly on the material you’ll be drilling in.
 Both types are meant for poured concrete, stone block and masonry materials.
 However, if you will not be drilling a number of deeper and larger holes lying in close proximity to each other, you may not need a rotary drill after all.
 So, consider the jobs you will be performing before investing your money.
 The regular hammer drills, apart from being cheaper, can also work on materials such as plastic, metal and wood or timber.
-Rotary hammer drills, on the other hand, are meant exclusively for work on concrete and masonry.
+Rotary drills, on the other hand, are meant exclusively for work on concrete and masonry.

 1.What’s the difference between NiCad & Lithium Batteries?